coverclock/com-diag-hazer/README.md

     > gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -c -E -t 10

-and when using a GPS receiver that can only receive a single frequency range at a time (so it can only detect GPS, or only GLONASS, but not both simultaneously), the display looks something like this snapshot as it is continually updated.
+the display looks something like this snapshot as it is continually updated.
 (In this and most other output, the asterisk \* is used to mean the degree symbol.
 This should not be confused with its use as a delimeter in NMEA sentences.)

     INP $GNGLL,3947.65509,N,10509.20193,W,160929.00,A,D*67\r\n
     OUT \xb5b\x06>\0\0